The right Twitter tools will make you way more effective and efficient. And without the right Twitter tools you will waste a lot of time.

 - View people that are following you – When you view details you see information such as Klout score, follower count etc.

-You’re going to miss things on Twitter unless you use a monitoring tool to track mentions.
-Mention.net is quite a good one.
+I noticed that when people talk about twitter tools, Mention rarely comes up.
+But you’re going to miss things on Twitter unless you use a monitoring tool like Mention to track relevant mentions.

 Here are some ideas for monitoring keywords: